paolo-magliano/Computational-Intelligence/report.md

 ### Environment
 The main goal of the environment is to simulate a match between the agent and a environment player that can be chosen e.g. the `RandomPlayer`, The game is suddivided in steps, where each step is a turn of both player.
 The environment takes the action of the agent and if it's valid return the next state, the reward and if the game is ended.
 The next state is the game board after the agent and the environment player have done their moves.

+The enviroment game is represented as a `GameExt` object that extends the `Game` class.
+It exposes the method `move` and some auxiliary methods.

 #### Environment code

 ```python